Skip to next element

 A common reason many people turn to cannabis use is to support discomfort relief.

-There’s research to indicate that delta-9 THC may influence pain perception and provide relief by interacting with the body’s various pain pathways.
+There’s research to indicate that Delta-9 THC may influence pain perception and provide relief by interacting with the body’s various pain pathways.
 The research behind this is why medical cannabis programs exist.

-Researchers looked at how well delta-9 THC helps with central neuropathic pain, which is a tough type of pain to treat.
-They gave 172 patients an average of 7.5 mg of delta-9 THC over seven months.
+Researchers looked at how well Delta-9 THC helps with central neuropathic pain, which is a tough type of pain to treat.
+They gave 172 patients an average of 7.5 mg of Delta-9 THC over seven months.
 Some patients (48) stopped the treatment early because of side effects, not enough pain relief, or the cost.
 The remaining 124 patients were asked about their experience through a phone survey.

 The participants reported less pain, better quality of life, improvements in daily activities, and mental health [5].
 That being said, no over-the-counter THC product is FDA-approved to treat or mitigate pain or any other health condition.